Charleston Open

-The Charleston Open, currently sponsored by Credit One, is a WTA Tour-affiliated professional tennis tournament for women, held every year since 1973.
-It is the oldest professional all-women's tournament in America with a $1,064,510 purse.
-The tournament celebrated 50 years in 2022 at the newly renovated Credit One Stadium located in Charleston, South Carolina.

-The tournament is played on the green clay courts at LTP-Daniel Island (which contains the 10,200-seat Credit One Stadium) on Daniel Island in Charleston, South Carolina, US.
+The Charleston Open, currently sponsored by Credit One, is a WTA Tour-affiliated professional tennis event, held every year since 1973.
+The tournament celebrated 50 years in 2022 at the newly renovated Credit One Stadium located in Charleston, South Carolina, USA.
+It is played on the green clay courts at LTP Daniel Island tennis center (which contains the 10,200-seat Credit One Stadium) on Daniel Island in Charleston.

+It is the oldest professional all-women's tournament in America with a $2.5 million purse, announced in 2026, making it the first standalone WTA 500 event to make its purse equal to those of comparable events on the men's ATP Tour.

+Tournament history

 From its inception in 1973 to 2000, the tournament was held at the Sea Pines Plantation on Hilton Head Island with the exception of 1975 and 1976 when it was played on Amelia Island off the coast of Florida.
 The event moved to Charleston, and specifically Daniel Island, in 2001.

 From 1973 to 2015, the title sponsor was Family Circle magazine, which had made it the longest-running title sponsor in professional tennis.
 Chinese automaker Geely, which has a factory in nearby Berkeley County for their Volvo brand, took over sponsorship from 2016 to 2021.
 Credit One Bank, which had sponsored the 2020 tournament, became the title sponsor of both the tournament and stadium in July 2021.
 Also in 2021, two tournaments were organised in consecutive weeks as a makeup tournament for those cancelled by pandemic restrictions.
 The Medical University of South Carolina sponsored the event.

 From 1990 to 2008, the tournament was classified as a WTA Tier I event.
 In 2009, it was downgraded to a WTA Premier tournament.
 It celebrated its 40th year in 2012 by naming its main stadium court in honor of Billie Jean King.
 With the reorganization of the WTA's schedule in 2021, the tournament became a WTA 500 tournament.
 The 2021 second tournament held the week afterwards was part of the WTA 250 tournaments list.

+In February 2026, Ben Navarro (Tournament Owner) announced that the Charleston Open would increase its prize money to a record $2.5 million.
+This established the event as the first standalone WTA 500 tournament to achieve prize money parity with comparable men's ATP Tour events, reaching the milestone seven years ahead of the WTA's 2033 goal for equal pay.